TheCoderAS/darong/darong-v1/README.md

 2. Flash `darong-v1.ino` to an ESP32 board with an attached MPU6050 and four ESCs.
 3. Connect your phone or laptop to the `Darong-AP` Wi-Fi network (password `flysafe123`) and open the printed AP IP address (default `192.168.4.1`) in a browser to use the web UI.

+### API authentication
+Sensitive endpoints use HTTP Basic authentication configured in `AuthConfig` within `config.h`.
+The controller prompts for credentials when you load the root page (`/`), and the browser reuses the authenticated session for subsequent requests.

+Protected endpoints include `/arm`, `/setThrottle`, `/setPID`, `/setTestMode`, `/setTestMotor`, and `/restart`.
+Requests without valid credentials receive a basic-auth challenge.

 ### Web UI PID tuning
 - The PID card shows Kp/Ki/Kd inputs for roll, pitch, and yaw.
 Enter the desired values and click **Save PID** to send them in a single request to the controller (`/setPID`).
 The Save and Reset buttons stay disabled until the initial load finishes.
 PID values are persisted to EEPROM when saved.
 - The controller exposes `/getPID` for the UI to preload the latest in-memory gains; **Reset PID** restores the most recently loaded gains (zeros if the controller could not be reached during load) and posts them back to the controller.